 In the modern era, our digital footprint often outlives our physical presence.
 When a loved one passes away, managing their online life is just as critical as handling their physical assets.
 Closing email accounts is no longer a simple matter of clicking "delete"; it has evolved into a complex legal and security process that requires careful planning and documentation.

-The email address is the "master key" to a person’s entire life.
+The email address is often the "master key" to a person's online life.
 It is the hub for password resets, bank statements, utility bills, and sentimental memories.
-If left unmanaged, these accounts become prime targets for cybercriminals.
-In this guide, we will walk through the practical steps, required documents, and the latest 2025–2026 trends in digital estate management.
+If left unmanaged, these accounts can become targets for fraud.
+This guide walks through the practical steps, the documents providers typically require, and how to plan ahead.

 The Growing Importance of Digital Estate Management